-Tesla software updates can be installed very easily by the customer himself with a few clicks.
+Tesla software updates can be installed easily by the customer himself with a few clicks.
 This article explains exactly how this works and what else you should know about updates.
 You are not used to this from other car manufacturers.
-But it offers the advantages that your own Tesla will still have new functions and improvements even after years.
+But it offers the advantages that your Tesla will still have new functions and improvements even after years.
 With other car brands, new software functions are often only integrated into the new model years.

-The software version currently installed on the vehicle and the associated information can be opened by pressing the Tesla logo at the top centre of the screen.
+The software version currently installed on the vehicle and the associated information can be opened by pressing the Tesla logo at the top center of the screen.
 The link with the release notes shows further details of new features of the software version.

 In the vehicle settings, under “Software” you can also configure whether you want to receive new updates as soon as they are available.
 The setting “Standard” installs the updates at a later time and you are not among the first owners to receive a software update.
 If you always want to test the newest versions immediately, switch to “Advanced” here.

-Install Tesla software updates via WiFi or mobile network?
+Install Tesla software updates via Wi-Fi or mobile network?

 You can install a software update in one of the following ways:

 - Via a WLAN connection, which must first be set up in the settings (by pressing the mobile connection signal strength symbol at the top of the screen).

 - Via a mobile phone connection using the SIM card installed in the vehicle (this SIM card comes from Tesla and is installed in every vehicle ex works).
 However, this only works with Premium Connectivity Package.
 Tesla support can also initiate the update “over the air” and it will then be downloaded via the SIM card.
 However, this service costs apparently 70 USD.